modabas/ModEndpoints/README.md

 ### Route groups

 By default, all endpoints are mapped under root route group.
-It is possible to define route groups similar to using 'MapGroup' extension method and to map Minimal Apis under said group.
-Since endpoints are configured by endpoint basis in the 'Configure' method of each endpoint, the approach is a little different than regular Minimal Apis, but these are still Minimal Api route groups and can be configured by any extension method of RouteGroupConfigurator.
+It is possible to define route groups similar to using 'MapGroup' extension method used to map Minimal Apis under a group.
+Since endpoints are configured by endpoint basis in the 'Configure' method of each endpoint, the approach is a little different than regular Minimal Apis, but these are still Minimal Api route groups and can be configured by any extension method of RouteGroupBuilder.
 Route groups are also subject to auto discovery and registration, similar to endpoints.

 - [Create a route group implementation](./samples/ShowcaseWebApi/Features/FeaturesRouteGroup.cs) by inheriting RouteGroupConfigurator and implementing 'Configure' method,
 - Configuration of each route group implementation starts with calling MapGroup method with a route pattern prefix.
 The return of 'MapGroup' method, a RouteGroupBuilder instance, can be used to further customize the route group like a regular Minimal Api route group.
 - Apply MapToGroup attribute to either other [route group](./samples/ShowcaseWebApi/Features/Books/Configuration/BooksV1RouteGroup.cs) or [endpoint](./samples/ShowcaseWebApi/Features/Books/CreateBook.cs) classes that will be mapped under created route group.
 Use type of the new route group implementation as GroupType parameter to the attribute.

-Following sample creates a parent route group (FeaturesRouteGroup), a child route group (BooksV1RouteGroup) and maps an endpoint (CreateBook) to child route group.
-Group configuration methods used for this particular sample are all part of Minimal Apis ecosystem and are under [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning) .
+Following sample creates a parent route group (FeaturesRouteGroup), a child route group under it (BooksV1RouteGroup) and maps an endpoint (CreateBook) to child route group.
+Group configuration methods used for this particular sample are all part of Minimal Apis ecosystem and are under [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning).

 ```csharp
 internal class FeaturesRouteGroup : RouteGroupConfigurator